WaleedAshraf/nodejs-major-changes/README.md

 Note that changes in Node.js versions are cumulative.
 So, If you are planning to upgrade from 4.x to 8.x, you should take a look at all changes in 5.0.0 + 6.0.0 + 7.0.0 + 8.0.0.

-Similary if you plan to upgrade from 4.x to 6.x, you should only chack changes in 5.0.0 + 6.0.0.
+Similarly, if you plan to upgrade from 4.x to 6.x, you should only check changes in 5.0.0 + 6.0.0.

 _I tried to add all major changes from node/changelog, but in-case I missed something, feel free to open a PR._